 Howard - Moline is a very small town located in the state of Kansas.
 With a population of 2,441 people and just one neighborhood, Howard - Moline is the 146th largest community in Kansas.
 Howard - Moline has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Howard - Moline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Howard - Moline is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Howard - Moline is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Howard - Moline who work in management occupations (14.56%), office and administrative support (10.89%), and teaching (10.26%).

-The education level of Howard - Moline citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.22% of adults 25 and older in Howard - Moline have a college degree.
+In terms of college education, Howard - Moline is nearly on par with the US average for all cities of 21.84%: 18.22% of adults 25 and older in Howard - Moline have a bachelor's degree or advanced degree.

 The per capita income in Howard - Moline in 2022 was $28,159, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $112,636 for a family of four.
 However, Howard - Moline contains both very wealthy and poor people as well.